junior158/helloapp/README.md

 # Intro

-This applications displays `Hello World! ❤️`  messages with UTF-8 emoticons.
+This applications displays `Have a nice {emoticon} day` random messages with UTF-8 emoticons.

 # Important note